Promoting British Values at Aston Clinton School

 The DfE has reinforced the need “to create and enforce a clear and rigorous expectation on all schools to promote the British Values of democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs.”

 At Aston Clinton School we have a ‘Values-Led’ curriculum.
 Everything we do is based upon our agreed set of values which are displayed clearly in the hall.

 These values are explicitly taught through Personal, Social, Health Education lessons (PSHE), Philosophy 4 Children (P4C) and Religious Education (RE).
 We also teach British Values through planning and delivering a broad and balanced curriculum.
-We have external accreditation which demonstrates evidence of our commitment to British Values in our OFSTED grade of ‘GOOD’ in February 2015.

 The school’s agreed set of values underpins all teaching and learning at Aston Clinton School.

 - Formulate and agree a set of ‘class rules’ at the beginning of each school year.

 - Organise House Captains and Vice Captains elections when each house votes following the election speeches by their candidates.

 - Elect class representatives to our school council.

 - Have a school council and house captains who contribute in a significantly to school life by organising and managing whole-school events.

 - Ask the children to support the interviewing process for new staff.